- Politics and Social Issues»

 One way to keep your protest organized is to use a website that is not immediately obvious to the authorities.
 If you search for a private organizing site, you will find many meeting schedulers.
 Use one of these to keep track of who is coming, and make sure only people known to the organizers can sign up for it.

 Assign one or more people to monitor local fire and police scanners.
-Again, a search will help you find and monitor these channels.
-These monitors should stay away from the main area of the protest so that they are not arrested, and instead use social media or some of the apps listed below to broadcast information about the movements of local law enforcement.
+Again, a search will help you find and monitor these channels in real time.
+The people monitoring the channels should stay away from the main area of the protest so that they are not arrested, and instead use social media or some of the apps listed below to broadcast information about the movements of local law enforcement.

 Choosing a Cell Phone